MicrosoftDocs/sandbox/sandbox/gamedev/unity/azure-storage-unity.md

 ## Compatibility

 This has been tested with the following Unity exporters.
-Others may work, and we haven't tested every platform, so please let us know if you've had success!
+Others may work -- we haven't tested every platform, so please let us know if you've had success!

 * Windows standalone
 * UWP (.NET)